Shilajit Risks and Side Effects: Safe Use Tips

 - Dizziness or dehydration: Some users report feeling lightheaded or dry-mouthed, especially if not drinking enough water, as Shilajit has diuretic properties.

-According to Healthline, these side effects are rare and usually mild, but they can occur if the product is impure or dosage is excessive.
-Verywell Health notes that pregnant or breastfeeding women should avoid Shilajit due to insufficient safety data.
-Children are also not recommended to use it, as their developing bodies may react differently.
-Additionally, overdose can amplify these effects, so sticking to recommended doses is key.
-From user reports on forums like Reddit, many experience no side effects with pure Shilajit, but starting low is advised to gauge tolerance.
+These side effects are rare and usually mild, but they can occur if the product is impure or the dosage is excessive.
+Pregnant or breastfeeding women should avoid Shilajit due to insufficient safety data, and it is not recommended for children, as their developing bodies may react differently.
+Overdose can amplify these effects, so sticking to recommended doses is key, and starting low helps you gauge tolerance.
 If side effects persist, discontinue use and consult a healthcare professional.
 Overall, side effects are manageable with proper precautions, but awareness is essential for safe use.

 Dangers of Impure Shilajit